-Upon receiving, store vial at 2-8°C. When stored at 2-8°C, this antibody is stable for 24 months.
+Upon receiving, store the vial at 2-8°C. When stored at 2-8°C, this antibody is stable for 24 months.

-To ensure proper reagent stability and functionality, the cap must be replaced and the bottle must be placed in a refrigerator immediately in an upright position.
-Do not use after the expiration date stamped on the vial.

-If reagents are stored under any conditions other than those specified in the package insert, they must be verified by the user
+To ensure proper reagent stability and functionality, immediately after use the cap must be replaced, and the bottle must be placed in a refrigerator in an upright position.
+Do not use it after the expiration date is stamped on the vial.
+If reagents are stored under conditions other than those specified in the package insert, the user must validate them.
 Repeat freeze and thaw cycles may decrease antibody activity and should be avoided.

-If packaging or contents appear to be broken or damaged do not use and contact Zeta Corporation.
+If packaging or contents appear broken or damaged, do not use them and contact Zeta Corporation.
 Contact information is on the last page of this document.

-Reconstitution:
+Reconstitution

-Predilute Antibodies: Ready to use, no reconstitution necessary.
+Predilute Antibodies: Ready to use; no reconstitution necessary.

 Concentrate Antibodies: Refer to established dilution range 1:100 and use appropriate lab-standardized diluent and container.
 Refer to the label for any specific instructions.
-Stability after dilution: 7 days at 24°C, 3 months at 2-8°C, 6 months at -20°C as demonstrated by stability studies performed at Zeta Corporation when using polypropylene containers.
+Stability after dilution: 7 days at 24°C, three months at 2-8°C, and six months at -20°C as demonstrated by stability studies performed at Zeta Corporation when using polypropylene containers.